hashicorp/consul-k8s/CONTRIBUTING.md

 `kubectl` and `helm` locally.
 This can be used to quickly spin up a test cluster for acceptance tests.
 Unit tests _do not_ require a running Kubernetes cluster.

+##### Testing a dependent Consul change in CI

+Normal pull requests use the Consul images selected by the acceptance workflows.
+If a consul-k8s pull request depends on an unreleased Consul change, run the `PR Acceptance with Consul Override` workflow manually.
+Select the consul-k8s pull request branch, provide its pull request number, and set the exact Consul CE image, Consul Enterprise image, or both.
+An omitted image keeps the acceptance workflow's normal default for that edition.

 ### Writing Unit Tests